markusfleck/PARENT_GPU/README.md

 # 1) INSTALLATION AND TESTING

   This code uses NVIDIA CUDA, so you need to make sure that your system supports this.
-The minium requirements are CUDA 9.0 as well as a graphics card supporting CUDA compute capability 6.1.
+The minimum requirements are CUDA 9.0 as well as a graphics card supporting CUDA compute capability 6.1.

   The code was developed and tested on a GTX 1060 as well as a RTX 2060 Super,